FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 For testing, you must have acces to a Fabric-enabled capacity.
 You can use any capacity created from an **F** SKU or a **P** SKU.
 Alternatively, you can also use a Fabric trial capacity with an **FT1** SKU as shown in the screenshot above.

-Here is where you need to determine which capacity to configure for use with the application.
+Here is where you need to determine which capacity to configure for use with the **FabricSolutionDeployment** application.
 You need to select a Fabric-enabled capacity and add its capacity ID to **AppSettings.cs**.
 This is required so the application can assign the workspaces it creates to this capacity.
 Once you determine which capacity you want to use, copy its capacity Id value